The 30 Best Museums In Holland (Suggested By Locals)

 Address: Voldersgracht 21, 2611 EV Delft

-The Dutch painter Johannes Vermeer lived from 1632 to 1675, and he lived and worked his entire life in Delft.
+The Dutch painter Johannes Vermeer lived from 1632 to 1675 and lived and worked his entire life in Delft.
 Vermeer mainly painted interiors, which were composed almost mathematically.
-Because of his desire for great perfection, and his death at a relatively young age, Vermeer’s work resulted in an oeuvre of only 37 paintings.
-Out of these 37 paintings, only two were non-interior paintings, and the painting “View on Delft” is one of his masterpieces.
+Because of his desire for perfection and his death at a relatively young age, Vermeer’s work resulted in an oeuvre of only 37 paintings.
+Of these 37 paintings, only two were non-interior paintings, and “View on Delft” is one of his masterpieces.

 You can find more information about this museum or purchase tickets online here.